MicrosoftDocs/power-platform/power-platform/admin/invite-users-azure-active-directory-b2b-collaboration.md

     Set-TenantSettings $requestBody
     ```

-1. Assign the [Environment Maker](database-security.md) security role to the B2B users that are allowed to create custom SharePoint list form using Power Apps in resource tenant.
+1. Assign the [Environment Maker](database-security.md) security role to the B2B guest users that you want to be able to create custom SharePoint list forms using Power Apps.

     > [!TIP]
     > In addition, you can also review all other members of this security role (especially in the default environment), and remove users that aren't expected to have this privilege.

-After the B2B users are given the required edit the SharePoint list on the resource tenant as a guest, they can now [create](/powerapps/maker/canvas-apps/customize-list-form#open-the-form) custom SharePoint list forms using Power Apps.
+After the B2B guest users are given the required permissions to edit the SharePoint list as a guest, they can now [create](/powerapps/maker/canvas-apps/customize-list-form#open-the-form) custom SharePoint list forms using Power Apps.

 ### See also
  [Azure AD B2B Collaboration is Generally Available!](https://blogs.technet.microsoft.com/enterprisemobility/2017/04/12/azure-ad-b2b-collaboration-is-generally-available/)